12 Minute Read

-Hundreds of thousands of dollars are on the line when you buy or sell a house.
+Remember that you have hundreds of thousands of dollars on the line when you buy or sell a house.
 You wouldn’t trust an amateur with that kind of money.
-Would you?
-I didn’t think so!
-Even a few thousand dollars can make a difference!
 If you want an expert, don’t be afraid to set the bar high.